2010 FIFA World Cup: Goalscorers

 South African winger Siphiwe Tshabalala was the first player to score a goal in the competition, in their 1–1 draw against Mexico, the opening game of the tournament.
 Danish defender Daniel Agger was credited with the first own goal of the tournament, in his side's 2–0 loss to the Netherlands.
-Argentine striker Gonzalo Higuaín was the only player to score a hat-trick in the tournament, in Argentina's 4–1 win over South Korea.
-It was the 49th World Cup hat-trick in the history of the tournament.
+Argentine striker Gonzalo Higuaín was the only player to score a hat-trick in the tournament, in Argentina's 4–1 win over South Korea, the match where the second and last own goal was scored.
+It became the 49th World Cup hat-trick in the history of the tournament.

 Spain set a new record for the fewest goals scored by a World Cup-winning team, with eight.
 The previous record low was 11, set by Brazil in 1994, England in 1966, and Italy in 1938.
 Spain had the fewest goalscorers for a champion as well (three – Villa with five goals, Iniesta with two and Puyol with one).
 They also had the fewest goals conceded for a champion (2), equal with Italy (2006) and France (1998).
 Spain's victory marked the first time that a team won the World Cup without conceding a goal in the knockout stage.

 The four top scorers in the tournament had five goals each.
 All of the four top scorers also came from the teams that finished in the top four, Spain, the Netherlands, Germany, and Uruguay.
 The Golden Boot went to Thomas Müller of Germany who had three assists, compared to one for the three others.
 The Silver Boot went to David Villa of Spain, who played a total of 635 minutes, and the Bronze Boot to Wesley Sneijder of the Netherlands, who played 652 minutes.
 Diego Forlán of Uruguay had five goals and one assist in 654 minutes.
 A further three players scored four goals.

 Only 145 goals were scored at South Africa 2010, the lowest of any FIFA World Cup since the tournament switched to a 64-game format.
 This continued a downward trend since the first 64-game finals were held 12 years earlier, with 171 goals at France 1998, 161 at Korea/Japan 2002 and 147 at Germany 2006.